DeepFlow-research/DAI-MAS-tutorial-2025/src/examples/example_4/README.md

 - **Example 1**: Manager coordinates multiple workers (scale)
 - **Example 2**: Specialist joins mid-audit (ad hoc teaming)
 - **Example 3**: Event-driven priority changes (multi-objective preferences)
-- **Example 4**: Dangerous actions require approval (**safety & governance**) ⭐
+- **Example 4**: Dangerous tools demonstrate need for governance (**safety & compliance**) ⭐

-Each example reveals limitations that drive the need for more sophisticated management and governance.
+Each example reveals considerations that drive the need for more sophisticated management and governance.

 ## Next Steps

-1. Run the example and observe agent behavior
+1. Run the example and observe how agents use dangerous tools
-2. Review the approval queue and risk assessments
+2. Discuss with your team: Where else do you need governance controls?
-3. Discuss with your team: Where else do you need human-in-the-loop?
+3. Consider: What would your approval workflow need to include?
-4. Consider: How would you implement the human approval side?
+4. Think about: What other "dangerous tools" exist in your domain?
-5. Think about: What other "dangerous tools" exist in your domain?
+5. Design: How would you architect governance for your use case?

 ---

 **Remember**: The goal isn't to limit AI capabilities, but to deploy them safely and responsibly in high-stakes environments.
-Human-in-the-loop is a feature that enables trust and prevents harm.
+Governance controls enable trust and prevent harm.